bitvora/haven/README.md

 ### 4. Create a Systemd Service

 To have the relay run as a service, create a systemd unit file.
-Make sure to limit the memory usage to less than your system's total memory to prevent the relay from crashing the system. and Replace the values for `ExecStart` and `WorkingDirectory` with the actual paths where you cloned the repository and stored the `.env` file.
+Make sure to limit the memory usage to less than your system's total memory to prevent the relay from crashing the system.
+Replace the values for `ExecStart` and `WorkingDirectory` with the actual paths where you installed Haven and stored the `.env` file.

 1. Create the file: